terraware/terraware-server/KEYCLOAK.md

 It can use an existing Keycloak server or a locally-hosted one.
 Either way, some initial setup is required.

-## Using an existing Keycloak instance that's already set up for terraware-server
+## Setting Up Keycloak

-If someone else has already configured a Keycloak instance for use with terraware-server development environments, you just need a few pieces of information to configure OAuth2 Proxy.
+You probably don't need to set up Keycloak if you work at Terraformation.
+Please check with a fellow developer.
+It is likely that someone else has already configured a Keycloak instance for use with terraware-server development environments.
+If that's the case, skip the "Running Keycloak locally" and "Configuring Keycloak" sections.
+You may proceed to the "Terraware-server environment variables" section.

-- The client ID and client secret of the Keycloak client that OAuth2 Proxy should use for authenticating users to local development environments.
-The client ID will often be `localhost-oauth2-proxy`.
-- The name of the Keycloak realm where Terraware users are stored.
-This will often be `terraware`.
-- The URL of the Keycloak server.

-In this case, you don't need to set up Keycloak.
-Proceed to the "Running OAuth2 Proxy" section.
+If you don't have access to a Keycloak instance then proceed to "Running Keycloak locally".

-## Running Keycloak locally
+### Running Keycloak locally

 The easiest way to bring up a local Keycloak server in a development environment is to use Keycloak's official Docker image.
 By default, the Keycloak image will use a local database inside the container, so there's no need to set up a separate database server.
 Obviously that's not what you'd want for production use, but for a local dev environment it's usually sufficient.